 Although the version checking feature does not collect any personal information,

 you might prefer to disable this feature, either one time or permanently.
+To

-To disable it one time, use
+disable it one time, use

---no-version-check option when invoking the
+--no-version-check option when invoking the tool

-shows running pt-diskstats
+running pt-diskstats tool

-tool from the Percona Toolkit with version checking turned off:
+from the Percona Toolkit with version checking turned off: